Eiad/DevLoom-Code-Utilities-NextJS-React/README.md

 - `JSONFormatter.js` - Formats JSON code
 - `LESSFormatter.js` - Formats LESS code
 - `XMLFormatter.js` - Formats XML code
+- `TypeScriptFormatter.js` - Formats TypeScript code
+- `GraphQLFormatter.js` - Formats GraphQL code
   These components use the `prettier` library to format the code.
 They take in user input, call the appropriate `prettier` formatting function based on the code type, and display the formatted output.
   The `FormatterContent.js` component is a reusable component that contains the input, output, and copy functionality shared between the formatters.

 ## Converter Components